wolfgramml/NBA-Simulator/README.md

     - [ ] Generating new players
     - [ ] Player development
 - [ ] Automatically updating rosters to reflect real life
-- [ ] Save results to view later or to resume simulation
+- [ ] Save state to view later or to resume simulation
 - [ ] More features
   - [ ] Injuries
   - [ ] Trades